janeding/mrc_simple_filter/doc/doc_convolve_mrc.md

 This program supports masks and thresholding using the "*-mask*" and "*-thresh*" (and "*-thresh2*" and "*-thresh4*") arguments.

 *In this program all of the parameters provided by the user are assumed to be in **physical units**.
 (Not **voxels**.
-This effects all of the gaussian "sigma" parameters, specifically all of the "-width-xy" and "-width-z" and "-window" arguments.
+This effects all of the gaussian "sigma" parameters, specifically all of the "-width-xy" and "-width-z" and "-window-ratio" arguments.
 To express these distances in *voxels* instead, set the voxel_width to 1.0 using "-w 1.0".
 See below)*

 ## Usage Example: